vatesfr/xen-orchestra/docs/backups.md

 If a VM has the tag **xo-backup-healthcheck-xenstore** during a backup health check, then XO will wait for a script to change the value of the xenstore `vm-data/xo-backup-health-check` key to be either `success` or `failure`.

-In case of `failure`it will mark the health check as failed, and will show the (optionnal) message contained in `vm-data/xo-backup-health-check-error`
+In case of `failure`, it will mark the health check as failed, and will show the (optional) message contained in `vm-data/xo-backup-health-check-error`

 The script needs to be planned on boot.
 It can check if the record `vm-data/xo-backup-health-check` of the local xenstore contains `planned` to differenciate a normal boot and a boot during health check.